Boon-Jun/CS3245-HW4/README.txt

 postings_plaintext.txt - Contains a human readable index with dictionary word and
 			corresponding posting list
-lengths.txt - Stores a dictionary of document vector lengths
+lengths.txt - Stores a dictionary of document vector lengths doc_id_to_courts.txt - Stores a mapping of each document to the "Courts" field

 search.py - Required file for submission
 search_logic.py - Main implementation of search logic